-Whether you are moving from an SDR role into account management, or are already an AE and looking to switch companies, impressing in interview is crucial.
+Whether you are moving from an SDR role into account management, or are already an Account Executive and looking to switch companies, impressing in interview is crucial.

 You can have all the relevant experience on your CV and have hit all your targets for the past three years, but if you can’t win round an interviewer then this won’t get you very far.

-Here are six crucial things all AEs need to do to ace a SaaS account executive interview:
+Here are six crucial things all Account Executives need to do to ace a SaaS Account Executive interview:

 1. Have your elevator pitch for the company’s product nailed

 This is perhaps self-explanatory but if you are seeking to become an advocate for the company’s product(s), it is crucial that you have a strong understanding of what they are, how they benefit customers and, ideally, in what ways they are better than the competition.

 Do in-depth research into the offering, as if you were a prospective customer, and develop a clear sense for how the product is marketed – what features are prominently advertised?
 What benefits are pushed forward?
 And where do you think upsells can occur?

 Condense this research into a brief, slick 30-60 second elevator pitch (but be prepared for follow-up questions).